MrStanDu33/ProcessusWebServ/README.md

 #### Setup terminal colors

-1. Type in Bash :
+1. Type in your terminal :

 ```bash
 $ emacs ~/.zshrc